 The Association for the Advancement of Sustainability in Higher Education (AASHE) STARS program is a self-reporting system focused on sustainability that assesses environmental, social, and economic factors in its ratings.
+Colleges and Universities like GMC report to STARS every three years.

 Developed by the higher education community through a transparent process, STARS is designed to provide a framework for understanding sustainability in all sectors of higher education.
+It is the most comprehensive of the major sustainability rating systems for higher education.

 Over time, it helps enable meaningful comparisons across institutions using a common set of measurements, and helps create incentives for continual improvement toward sustainability, building a stronger and more diverse campus sustainability community.